 PC with IE 9-11, Firefox, Chrome, or Edge with Windows 10.
 On Windows XP, use Firefox or Chrome.

-Mac with Safari, Firefox, or Chrome Android tablets with Chrome iOS with Safari
+Mac with Safari, Firefox, or Chrome Android tablets with Chrome

 For PC and Mac, the screen resolution must be set to at least 800x600.